fluix/ffbt/README.md

 ### Environment flags
 Name | Description
 --- | ---
-browserlist |  Currently used only in CSS aftoprefixer.
-[Syntax Docs](https://github.com/browserslist/browserslist#full-list) outputPath | Destintation path, your bundle will be created here sourceMapType | Source map type.
-[Docs](https://webpack.js.org/configuration/devtool/#devtool) staticFilesSizeThresholdKb | All assets with size lower than limit will be inlined, oterwise they will be copiled to the destination folder as is showBuildNotifications | Enable/Disable build and type checker system notification enableTypeChecking | Enable/Disable typechecking for Typescript cleanDistFolderBeforeBuild | The name speaks for itself moveLibrariesToSeparateBundle | If true - move all used libs from node_modules to the separate bundle devServerConfig | Settings for the WebpackDevServer.
-[Docs](https://webpack.js.org/configuration/dev-server/) buildVersion | Some string represents the version of the bundle.
+browserlist |  Currently used only in CSS Aftoprefixer.
+[Syntax Docs](https://github.com/browserslist/browserslist#full-list) outputPath | Destination path, your bundle will be created here sourceMapType | Source map type.
+[Docs](https://webpack.js.org/configuration/devtool/#devtool) staticFilesSizeThresholdKb | All assets with a size lower than the limit will be inlined, otherwise, they will be copied to the destination folder as is showBuildNotifications | Enable/Disable build and type checker system notifications enableTypeChecking | Enable/Disable typechecking for Typescript cleanDistFolderBeforeBuild | The name speaks for itself moveLibrariesToSeparateBundle | Move all used libs from node_modules to the separate bundle devServerConfig | Settings for the WebpackDevServer.
+[Docs](https://webpack.js.org/configuration/dev-server/) buildVersion | A string represents the version of the bundle.
 Accessible in your code via `FFBT_BUILD_VERSION` constant

 There are more flags in the system than described above.
-If you went to use flags that not described in the table - keep in mind that it can break the build process.
+If you want to use flags that not described in the table - keep in mind that it can break the build process.
 Use them at your own risk

 ### Environment defaults
 [See here](https://github.com/fluix/ffbt/blob/master/src/project-config/default.ts)